mlvl42/unit_test_nm_otool/README.md

 # 42 ft_nm && ft_otool unit_tester

-This small python3 scripts allows you to check for differences between your implementation of the utilities `nm` and `otool`
+This small python3 script allows you to check for differences between your implementation of the utilities `nm` and `otool`

 **Do not use this script to determine a student's grade** without discussing with him, it may contain errors and he might not have handled some tricky cases.
-Moreover this script doesn't test every behviours (like launching `nm` without any parameter), passing every tests doesn't mean you'll get a good grade.
-Consider yourslef warned.
+Moreover this script doesn't test every behaviours (like launching `nm` without any parameter), passing every tests doesn't mean you'll get a good grade.
+Consider yourself warned.

 # Install